huggingface/huggingface_hub/docs/hub/model-repos.md

 ## Carbon footprint metadata

+The data can be added to the model card metadata (README.md file).
 The structure of the metadata should be:

 ```yaml
 ---